Policemen with a group of Maori who participated in the Dog Tax Rebellion

 - May 1898

-Five members of the Ngapuhi resistance to the imposition of the dog tax and eight policemen, taken May 1898 by Charles Dawes at Waima, Hokianga, when the protesters had surrendered.
+Five members of the Ngapuhi resistance to the imposition of the dog tax, often known as the Dog Tax War, with eight policemen, taken May 1898 by Charles Dawes at Waima, Hokianga, when the protesters had surrendered.
 Left to right (in front of the unidentified policemen) are: Romana Te Paehangi, Hone Mete, resistance leader Hone Toia (standing), Wiremu Te Makara and Rakene Pahe.